Riley Minix: Professional career

+San Antonio / Austin Spurs (2024–2026)

 After going undrafted in the 2024 NBA draft, Minix joined the San Antonio Spurs for the 2024 NBA Summer League and on July 20, 2024, he signed with the team.
 On October 19, he signed a two-way contract with the Spurs.
-During his rookie season, Minix played in only one game for San Antonio, a 100-127 loss against the Houston Rockets on November 26 in which he recorded two rebounds and missed his only shot attempt.
+During his rookie season, Minix played in only one game for San Antonio, a 100–127 loss against the Houston Rockets on November 26 in which he recorded two rebounds and missed his only shot attempt.

 Minix would spend the first half of the 2024–25 season with the Austin Spurs of the NBA G League.
 For the Tip - Off Tournament from November 8 to December 22, Minix would instantly be a contributing starter for the club.
 Averaging 20.5 points, 6.9 rebounds and 2.3 assists in 33 minutes per game.
 Minix scored in double figures in all 16 games, and scored more than 20 points in 8 of those 16 games, helping them to a 10 - 6 record.
 For the Austin Spurs, regular season, Minix would only play in the team's first 3 games and averaged 12.7 points, 4.7 rebounds and 1.3 assists in 24 minutes per game.

 After missing the Austin Spurs' next 5 games from January 3 to January 11, on January 15, 2025, it was announced that Minix would miss the remainder of the season after undergoing surgery to repair a torn labrum in his left shoulder.

 On August 6, 2025, Minix re-signed with the Spurs on a two-way contract.
+He made three appearances for San Antonio, averaging 3.0 points, 0.7 rebounds, and 0.3 assists.
+Minix was waived on December 12, following the signing of Kyle Mangas.

+Cleveland Cavaliers / Charge (2026–present)

+On January 14, 2026, the Cleveland Charge announced that they had acquired rights to Minix from Austin Spurs in a three-team trade.
+On February 13, the Cleveland Cavaliers announced that they had signed Minix to a two-way contract.